Eesha-Jain/Eesha-Jain/README.md

 #### Please ⭐ the projects you like to encourage me to continue programming :)

-#### Personal Portfolio
-Learn about Eesha
+* Personal Portfolio * - Learn about Eesha - https://github.com/Eesha-Jain/Portfolio
-Check out the repo (and the link to the site) here! https://github.com/Eesha-Jain/Portfolio

-#### BioMatrix IOS
-BioMatrix is an app that quizes studnets on biology questions so they can learn Check out the repo (and the demo walkthrough) here! https://github.com/Eesha-Jain/BioMatrixIOS

-#### Chess
+* BioMatrix IOS * - Quiz yourself on various biology questions - https://github.com/Eesha-Jain/BioMatrixIOS
-Playing chess in the console has just become easy Check out the repo here! https://github.com/Eesha-Jain/Chess
+* Chess * - Play chess in the console - https://github.com/Eesha-Jain/Chess

-#### Backgammon
-Playing backgammon in the console has just become easy Check out the repo here! https://github.com/Eesha-Jain/Backgammon
+* Backgammon * - Play backgammon in the console - https://github.com/Eesha-Jain/Backgammon

-#### Number Leaderboard
-Creates a leaderboard based on inputted numbers!
-Then, orders the users accordingly Check out the repo here! https://github.com/Eesha-Jain/Number-Leaderboard---Python
+* Number Leaderboard * - Input a number to be on the leaderboard - https://github.com/Eesha-Jain/Number-Leaderboard---Python